demisto/content/Packs/Office365AndAzureAuditLog/Integrations/MicrosoftPolicyAndComplianceAuditLog/README.md

 Use the integration to get logs from the O365 service.
-This integration was integrated and tested with version xx of MicrosoftPolicyAndComplianceAuditLog

 ## Configure Microsoft Policy And Compliance (Audit Log) on Cortex XSOAR